Best Photo Editors in 2026

 "Capable browser editor with high-res exports hampered by aggressive watermark paywall"

-Scores 45/100 — easy-to-use editor acquired by Shutterstock with decent templates for social media.
-No free tier (starts at $7.99/month) and user reviews dominated by billing complaints (79% 1-star).
-Outperformed by Canva on both features and pricing.
+Scores 22/100 — basic editor acquired by Shutterstock with templates for social media.
+No free tier (starts at $7.99/month).
+Review scores extremely low with 79% one-star reviews dominated by billing complaints.
+Outperformed by free alternatives on every dimension.
 Only consider if you specifically need its template style.

 price